NapthaAI/naptha-sdk/README.md

 Naptha enables users to build decentralized multi-agent workflows.
 Decentralized workflows can run on one or more nodes (rather than on one central server), with different LLMs, and with many local data sources, opening up new use cases for AI devs.

+Here's Yohei (creator of BabyAGI) admitting that [BabyAGI isn't a true multi-agent system](https://x.com/yoheinakajima/status/1781183534998380576) since the agents use the same LLM and code base.
+You can watch a demo video where we run BabyAGI as a true multi-agent system [here](https://www.youtube.com/watch?v=nzV04zOA0f0).

 <img src="images/multi-node-flow.png" width="100%">

 ## Install